Teaching Online Program (TOP)

 *The prerequisite for enrolling in TOP Basic Level 2 is the completion of the Brightspace LE Basics training offered by the MSU eCat team.
 For more information and to enroll, go to Faculty Workshops and Learning Opportunities.

-Coming in the Fall of 2017 is the advanced-level TOP training course for more experienced online instructors or those that have completed either of the TOP basic-level courses.
-The advanced training course will cover the following:
+The advanced-level TOP training course for more experienced online instructors or those that have completed either of the TOP basic-level courses.
+This course will cover the following:

 - Presenting content online in engaging ways that fit with how the brain processes and learns new information